Inqbus/somose/README.md

 ### Project maturity
 This project is beta.
 Please evaluate the code before you use it in production.

-### MicroPython drivers
+### MicroPython driver
 The MicroPython driver lives in the MicroPython directory.
-This driver is tested against three ESP32 controllers, only.
+It is tested against three ESP32 controllers.
-It should work on any controller with Hardware I2C, but it may not.
-Please report any errors I will have a look.

-Approved ESP32 Controllers:

 Left to right: LOLIN32 lite clone (from AZ-Delivery), TTGO T-Koala, Mini D1 ESP32

 <img src="https://github.com/Inqbus/somose/blob/main/images/esp32_controller.jpg" alt="drawing" width="200"/>

+The driver should run on any hardware supporting MicroPython and having a hardware I2C.
+It may also work on Hardware with Soft-I2C too, but not as stable.
+Please report any issues I will have a look.

 #### Installation